jewlofthelotus/SlickQuiz-WordPress/readme.txt

 This is the initial setup of the plugin.

 == Upgrade Notice ==

+= 1.0.15 =
+* Cleaning up options page
+* Added option to prevent submitting a question with no answers selected

 = 1.0.14 =
 * Resolving issue where IE thought every answer was wrong (BUG FIX!)